rushsteve1/ranni/docs/design.md

 In places where an argument is implicit, such as the expression in a match, it is assigned to the `$` dollar sign variable.

-Alternatively we could use the fact that `let` returns its value.
+Alternatively, we could use the fact that `let` returns its value.
 ```rs
 let x = 15
 match let y = x / 3 {